 Brian has been recognized as one of the State of Michigan’s outstanding young lawyers in the area of Estate Planning & Probate Law in 2008-2010 and 2012-2013 with a “Rising Star” designation by Michigan Super Lawyers magazine.
-He was also selected for inclusion in the 2011 issue of Michigan Super Lawyers magazine featuring the top 5% of attorneys in Michigan in the practice area of Elder Law.
-Brian has also been selected by his peers for inclusion in The Best Lawyers in America© 2017 in the field of Elder Law (Copyright 2016 by Woodward/White, Inc., of SC).
+He was also selected for inclusion in the 2011 and 2020 issues of Michigan Super Lawyers magazine featuring the top 5% of attorneys in Michigan in the practice area of Elder Law.
+Brian has also been selected by his peers for inclusion in The Best Lawyers in America© 2022 in the fields of Trusts and Estates and Elder Law (Copyright 2021 by Woodward/White, Inc., of SC).
 He has been included in the Best Lawyers listing since 2010.
 Additionally, he has been designated a “Leading Lawyer” in Elder Law and Trust, Will & Estate Planning Law for the years 2017 to the present (a distinction granted to the top 1% of attorneys in Michigan).

 He was awarded a Bachelor of Science from Michigan State University and received a Juris Doctor from the Wayne State University Law School.
 He also holds a Certificate of Completion in the areas of probate and estate planning issued by the Institute of Continuing Legal Education (ICLE) and the Probate & Estate Planning Section of the State Bar of Michigan.